Barrybee01/Ice_Project/README.md

 output_to_parquet.py is a script that will take the large space delimited text files made by the bond analysis code and convert it to a parquet file.
 These files are very helpful for column-oriented data and is able to be read in chunks when handling large data sets.

+fft_parquet_HOH.py takes the time series in the columns of the parquet files and performs an FFT on the data.
+The FFT output is written to an HDF5 file.

+fft_sum.py reads the FFT output in the HDF5 file and sums the columns together.
+The summed FFT spectrum is written to a text file.